dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/about-core-connections.md

 dbt communicates with a number of different data platforms by using a dedicated adapter for each.
 When you install dbt Core, you'll also need to install the specific adapter for your data platform, connect to dbt Core, and set up a [profiles.yml file](/docs/core/connect-data-platform/profiles.yml).
 You can do this using the command line (CLI).

-Data platforms supported in dbt Core may be verified by our trusted adapter program, and maintained by dbt Labs, partners, or community members.
+Data platforms supported in dbt Core may be verified by our Trusted Adapter Program, and maintained by dbt Labs, partners, or community members.

 These connection instructions provide the basic fields required for configuring a data platform connection in dbt Cloud.
 For more detailed guides, which include demo project data, read our [Quickstart guides](https://docs.getdbt.com/docs/guides)